Why the Mind Matters in Poker

-Over the next 14 chapters I’ll expand on these four areas to give you new ways to sharpen your mind and improve your decision making.
+Over the next 14 poker strategy articles, I’ll expand on these four areas to give you new ways to sharpen your mind and improve your decision making.
 The mind is your tool and it needs to be trained just like a golfer must train their swing.

 For players already familiar with my work, there are lot of new ideas that I’ll be presenting alongside concepts that you’ve already seen.
 Don’t make the mistake of assuming you can skip over the stuff you’ve already seen.
 These ideas are often presented in new ways and that was intended to help you learn them even better.
 Since I’m constantly learning new things about my material and the mental game, don’t miss a chance to deepen your knowledge.
 It will pay off.

-For players not familiar with my work, I want to make clear that while the advice in this eBook can help players of all levels from amateur to professional, improving the mind is not a replacement for developing better technical knowledge of poker.
+For players not familiar with my work, I want to make clear that while the advice in this poker strategy guide can help players of all levels poker tips for beginners and advanced players.
+That said, improving the mind is not a replacement for developing better technical knowledge of poker.
 The mind alone isn’t powerful enough to make you a great player, so be sure to spend some time brushing up on the fundamentals of poker games strategy as well.

 To get started, I’m going to help you find that ideal level of energy in the next chapter.